MileHacker Logo

 • Pay attention to your surroundings, as traffic can be unpredictable.

-• Avoid walking on major highways or expressways, which are restricted.
+• Avoid walking on major highways or expressways, that are restricted.

 Cycling Safety